Not sure if Take 5 is right for you?

 Explanation

-The FDD’s Item 20 tables show the system has grown very quickly, from 64 franchised outlets at the start of 2021 to 325 by the end of 2023.
-While growth can be positive, such rapid expansion can sometimes strain a franchisor's ability to provide adequate support, training, and quality control to all units.
-You should verify that the franchisor's support infrastructure has kept pace with its growth in the number of franchisees needing assistance.
+This risk is present.
+The franchised outlet count grew significantly, from 227 at the start of 2023 to 432 by the end of 2024, an increase of over 90% in two years.
+While growth can be positive, such rapid expansion can strain a franchisor's ability to provide adequate site selection guidance, training, and ongoing operational support to all franchisees.
+You should verify that support systems have scaled effectively with this growth.

 Potential Mitigations

-- Asking the franchisor directly about how they have scaled their support staff and systems to manage this growth can provide important insights.
+• Questions should be posed to the franchisor regarding how they have scaled their support staff and systems to manage this growth.

 New/Unproven Franchise System